-PASSED AND ADOPTED this 18th day of July, 2023.
+PASSED AND ADOPTED this day of July, 2023.

-s/Konstantine Anthony

 Konstantine Anthony

 Mayor

 Attest: Approved as to Form: Office of the City Attorney

-s/Kimberley Clark Kimberley Clark, City Clerk By: s/Jill Vander Borght Jill Vander Borght Senior Assistant City Attorney
+Kimberley Clark, City Clerk By: Jill Vander Borght Senior Assistant City Attorney

 STATE OF CALIFORNIA)

 COUNTY OF LOS ANGELES) ss.
 CITY OF BURBANK)

-I, Kimberley Clark, City Clerk of the City of Burbank, do hereby certify that the foregoing Ordinance No. 23-3,998 was duly and regularly passed and adopted by the Council of the City of Burbank at its regular meeting held on the 18th day of July, 2023, by the following vote:
+I, Kimberley Clark, City Clerk of the City of Burbank, do hereby certify that the foregoing Ordinance No was duly and regularly passed and adopted by the Council of the City of Burbank at its regular meeting held on the day of, 2023, by the following vote:

-AYES: Mullins, Perez, Takahashi, Schultz, and Anthony.
+AYES:

+NOES:

+ABSENT:

+I further certify that said Synopsis was published as required by law in a newspaper of general circulation in the City of Burbank, California within 14 days following of the ordinance's adoption on, 2023.

+Kimberley Clark, City Clerk